nmouhoub/Multilayer-Routing-Algorithms/README.md

 -->

-Source code documentation is available in `random-generator/doc/html/index.html`.

-Documentation is available on the [Wiki](https://gitub.u-bordeaux.fr/hera/multilayer-routing-algorithms).
+Additional documentation will be available on the [Wiki](https://gitub.u-bordeaux.fr/hera/multilayer-routing-algorithms).

 ## Licence